microsoft/uf2/README.md

 first magic number being `"UF2\n"` this makes it easy to identify UF2 blocks in a text editor.

-The header was padded to 32 bytes, as hex editors commonly use 16 or 32 bytes as line length.
+The header is padded to 32 bytes, as hex editors commonly use 16 or 32 bytes as line length.
 This way, the data payload is aligned to line start.

 32 bit integers are used for all fields so that large flash sizes can be supported in future, as well as for simplicity.
-Little endian is used, as most of microcontroller are little endian.
+Little endian is used, as most microcontrollers are little endian.
 8 bit microcontrollers can choose to just use the first 16 bits of various header fields.

 The total number of blocks in the file and the sequential block number make it